Syl1405/Syl1405/README.md

 - 💪 I’m currently a master's student studying Computer Science at **Oregon State University**

-- 👨‍💻 All of my projects are available at [my portfolio](https://syl1405.github.io/)

 - 💬 Ask me about **Software/Frontend Develop, Natural Language Processing**

 - 📫 How to reach me **liuwenc@oregonstate.edu**